nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 =============================================================
 *************************************** TKTKTKTK

-#### Practice type 2: Randomized Practice Trials
+### Practice type 2: Randomly Selected Subset Trials with Jump to Row

-Randomized trials are very similar to what they sound like.
-Each participant will recieve 6 different trials (each with a different stimulus word) based upon a randomizer, just like how you randomized the regular experimental trials.
+We will be using a new method of randomization called "select randomized subset."
+This method allows there to be multiple trial options on the spreadsheet, but only a few will be randomly selected for each participant.
+Each participant will recieve 3 different trials, out of 6 options on the spreadsheet.

 #### Make the displays 🛠️